 Raising awareness of HIV and AIDS

-HIV/AIDS is a viral infection caused by HIV retroviruses.
+HIV is a viral infection.
 It can be transmitted:

 - through sexual contact

-- from mother to child before, during, or shortly after birth
+- from mother to child before or during birth, or by breastfeeding

 Many people who are living with HIV have no obvious signs or symptoms.
 The only way of knowing if you have the virus is by taking a HIV test.